jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 Let's use the layout created in the first demo, reference the views in Java, and change those view properties according the specifics provided.
 Finally we'll build the project to see their results.
 I want you, though, to guide my progress and instructor me on what I should be doing to make this happen.
 Do this with me.

-> Check: Were students able to successfully build the project according to the specifications provided by the instructor.

 ## Demo: Making views do "things" (20 minutes)